jacob-edenhofer/Causal-Inference-Oxford2021/README.md

   some of the most commonly used micro-econometric methods.

-  - I introduce these methods by replicating the results of well-known political science papers.
-This, I hope, is more engaging than providing purely abstract explanations.
+  - I introduce these methods by replicating the results of well-known political science and economics papers.
+Doing so, I hope, is more engaging than providing purely abstract explanations.

 - All of the datasets I use for replication are saved in the `Data` folder.

-- The `Papers` folder contains the papers discussed in `general_intro.md`.
-All of these are classics and well worth a read, even if the specific question they examine lies outside your main area of interest.
+- The papers discussed in `general_intro.md` are located in the `Papers` folder.
+All of these are classics that are well worth reading, even if the specific question they examine lies outside your primary area of interest.